tedkim88/kdj-repo/README.md

 ## 1. **WordSmith** (JavaScript-based Web App)
 **Description**:
 WordSmith is a JavaScript-based web application designed to help users learn vocabulary and manage their own word lists using Firebase Database.
 The app includes a quiz feature, allowing users to search for words, view their meanings, add words to a personal list, and then quiz themselves on the saved words.
+To prevent some possible errors, I just uploaded some files that might be a little unnecessary, sorry about that.

+Usage: This app is using parcel so, you can download the wordsmith folder and in the terminal if you type, 'npm run dev' it will be executed. you can click create account, log in, and word screen will pop up.

 **Features**:
 - **Search Functionality**: Search for words and view their meanings.